MgMyatHtayKhant/shopping-list-project/README.md

 ### MINIFIER
 >Making websites smaller and faster to load

-I use minifer to minify Javascript files and CSS files but you shouldn't used it for HTML files that include jinja syntax.
-It won't work. `https://freecodetools.org/minifier/`
+I use [minifier](https://freecodetools.org/minifier/) to minify Javascript files and CSS files but you shouldn't used it for HTML files that include jinja syntax.
+It won't work.

 ### Thank you CS50: Introduction to Computer Science